American Airlines plans 19,000 furloughs, layoffs in October

 When the federal relief was approved, it was assumed that by Sept.
 30, the virus would be under control and demand for air travel would have returned.
 That is obviously not the case, American CEO Doug Parker and President Robert Isom said in a letter to employees on Tuesday.

 American plans to fly less than half its usual schedule — and only one-fourth of its lucrative international service — in the fourth quarter.
-The airline, based in Fort Worth, Texas, announced last week that it would pull out of 15 smaller U.S. cities in October, a move that was seen as a warning shot to Washington that it should approve more money for airline payrolls.
+The airline, based in Fort Worth, Texas, announced last week that it will pull out of 15 smaller US cities in October, a move that was seen as a warning shot to Washington that it should approve more money for airline payrolls.

 The one possibility of avoiding these involuntary reductions on Oct.
 1 is a clean extension of the payroll relief, Parker and Isom said in their letter to employees.